Do these exercises that mimic caregiving tasks so that you can be the strongest caregiver possible with the lowest injury risk.

 A strong, durable core (low back and abdominal region) is essential for efficient caregiving operations and minimizing injury.

-The following exercises will create a strong core: deadlift, squat, pushup, chin-up/pull-up, kettlebell swing, standing overhead press, to name a few.
+The following exercises will create a strong core: deadlift, squat, kettlebell swing, standing overhead press, to name a few.

 Though beginners or “weak” people cannot perform a pushup, chin-up or pull-up, they sure as heck CAN perform all the other exercises listed here.